Cauxi/CS50-psets2-readability/README.md

-# psets2-readability

-Here’s a README file for pset2-readability with the 2024 course links:

-pset2-readability
-NOTE: Copying this data and using it for your submission will breach the academic honesty policy of CS50.
-Make sure to learn the material and solve the problem on your own—it's worth it!
+<strong>NOTE</strong>: Copying this data and using it for your submission will breach the academic honesty policy of CS50.
+Please make sure to learn the material and solve the problem on your own—it's worth it!

-This is my solution to the CS50 "Readability" problem set, implemented in C. You can find the full problem description here: https://cs50.harvard.edu/x/2024/psets/2/readability/
+<p>This is my solution to the CS50 "Readability" problem set, implemented in C. You can find the full problem description <a href="https://cs50.harvard.edu/x/2024/psets/2/readability/">here</a>.</p>
 Problem Overview
-In this problem set, I wrote a program that determines the reading grade level of a given text using the Coleman-Liau index.
-The program calculates the number of letters, words, and sentences in the text and then outputs the corresponding grade level based on the formula.

-This problem was solved as part of CS50: Introduction to Computer Science.
+<p>In this problem set, I wrote a program that determines the reading grade level of a given text using the Coleman-Liau index.
+The program calculates the number of letters, words, and sentences in the text and then outputs the corresponding grade level based on the formula.</p> <p>This problem was solved as part of <strong>CS50: Introduction to Computer Science</strong>.
 Uploading my solution to GitHub is done in line with CS50’s academic honesty policy.
-For additional insights, you can refer to this Reddit discussion.
+For additional insights, you can refer to this <a href="https://www.reddit.com/r/cs50/comments/63235w/is_this_reasonable/">Reddit discussion</a>.</p>
 Program Structure
-The main tasks in this program include:

-Input: The program prompts the user for a block of text.
-Text Analysis: It then counts the number of letters, words, and sentences in the text.
-Coleman-Liau Index Calculation: Using these counts, the program computes the reading grade level.
-Output: The program prints the grade level, indicating whether the text is suitable for someone in a particular grade.
+<ul> <li><strong>Input</strong>: The program prompts the user for a block of text.</li> <li><strong>Text Analysis</strong>: It counts the number of letters, words, and sentences in the text.</li> <li><strong>Coleman-Liau Index Calculation</strong>: The program computes the reading grade level using the counts.</li> <li><strong>Output</strong>: The program prints the grade level based on the Coleman-Liau index formula.</li> </ul>
 Key Steps:
-Prompt for Text: The program asks the user to input a piece of text for analysis.
-Letter, Word, and Sentence Counting: It uses loops and conditionals to count the number of letters, words, and sentences in the input text.
-Coleman-Liau Index: The formula index = 0.0588 * L - 0.296 * S - 15.8 is used, where L is the average number of letters per 100 words, and S is the average number of sentences per 100 words.
-Print Result: The program outputs the grade level or a special message if the text is too simple (before Grade 1) or too complex (Grade 16+).

-Note: This repository does not include any files provided by CS50, such as standard libraries or the Makefile.
+<ol> <li><strong>Prompt for Text</strong>: The program asks the user to input a piece of text for analysis.</li> <li><strong>Letter, Word, and Sentence Counting</strong>: It uses loops and conditionals to count the number of letters, words, and sentences in the input text.</li> <li><strong>Coleman-Liau Index</strong>: The formula `index = 0.0588 * L - 0.296 * S - 15.8` is used to calculate the grade level.</li> <li><strong>Print Result</strong>: The program outputs the grade level or a special message if the text is too simple (before Grade 1) or too complex (Grade 16+).</li> </ol> <p>Note: This repository does not include any files provided by CS50, such as standard libraries or the Makefile.</p>